Skip to main content

 Related Educational Resources

 If hydrocodone use is impacting your health, daily functioning, or relationships, treatment can help.
-The Heights Treatment Center provides structured, evidence-based programs designed to support adults through recovery in a compassionate, therapeutic environment.
+The Heights Treatment provides structured outpatient programs in Houston with therapy, psychiatric support, and dual diagnosis care when mental health symptoms overlap.

 Sources